thomasleplus/VisualCrypto/README.md

 [![Maven](https://github.com/thomasleplus/VisualCrypto/workflows/Maven/badge.svg)](https://github.com/thomasleplus/VisualCrypto/actions?query=workflow:"Maven")
 [![CodeQL](https://github.com/thomasleplus/VisualCrypto/workflows/CodeQL/badge.svg)](https://github.com/thomasleplus/VisualCrypto/actions?query=workflow:"CodeQL")

+THIS CODE IS EXPERIMENTAL AND WAS WRITTEN AS PART OF A RESEARCH PROJECT FROM 2003.
+IT HAS NOT BEEN MAINTAINED OR TESTED SINCE SO THIS CODE IS PROVIDED WITHOUT ANY WARRANTY OF ANY SORT.

 As part of my exchange with the University of Montreal, I implemented a visual cryptographic system (supervised by Pierre Poulin).
 The project is an identification system using transparent cards